The Evil Within

 Here is part of a message I posted at the Waldorf Critics list in 2009

-"Steiner sometimes made remarks that seem unobjectionable.
-But he also sometimes made remarks that are extremely objectionable.
-The latter very greatly weaken, if not completely negate, the former.
+Steiner sometimes said things that seem unobjectionable.
+But he also sometimes said things that are extremely objectionable.
+The latter statements greatly weaken, if not completely negate, the former.
 Example: Let's say I make four statement about Martians.
 1) I love Martians.
 2) Martians are very smart and sophisticated.
 3) Martians are evil morons.
 4) Some of my best friends are Martians.
 The third statement leaps out, and it calls into question all the others.
+If I am serious about the third statement, then I am probably not serious about the others.
 This is what racists often do: They make many professions of enlightened, liberal attitudes — but from time to time they reveal their real views.
 This is what I have pointed out re.
 Steiner's racism.
-(And not to take too much credit, I should add that Peter, Sharon, Dan, and others, have done this also, in most cases earlier and better.)
-Steiner made many 'good' statements, but he also made some absolutely horrible statements.
+(And not to take too much credit, I should add that our listmates Peter Staudenmaier, Sharon Lombard, Dan Dugan, and others, have done this also, in most cases earlier and better.)
+Steiner made many "good" statements, but he also made some absolutely horrible statements.
 The only proper response to the latter is utter rejection.
-And anyone who is drawn to Steiner because of his 'good' statements needs to know about Steiner's vile statements."
+And anyone who is drawn to Steiner because of his "good" statements needs to know about Steiner's vile statements.

 Referring to an investigation of Waldorf schools